-The population is getting older here in Canada, and it is estimated that in the next 10 years Canadian’s over the age of 65 will increase by 50%.
-Being a market leader in Canada, Savaria is in a great position to benefit from this.
+The population is getting older here in Canada, and it is estimated that in the next 10 years, Canadians over 65 will increase by 50%.
+Savaria is a market leader in Canada and is in a great position to benefit from this.

-Savaria has a modest dividend yield, but the impressive part is its growth.
-With a 5 year annual growth rate of over 25%, Savaria is set to double its dividend every four years.
+Savaria has a modest dividend yield, but its growth is impressive.
+With a 5-year annual growth rate of over 17.76%, Savaria is set to double its dividend every 5 years.

-Its most recent increase fell short of this at 16.67%, but we’re not too worried.
-The company is a Canadian Dividend Aristocrat with a dividend growth streak of 7 years, and has a payout ratio in terms of earnings of 79%.
-However, the stock pays out only 43% of free cash flows, signaling that the dividend is fairly safe.
+The company is a Canadian Dividend Aristocrat with a dividend growth streak of 10 years.
+It has a dividend payout ratio in terms of earnings of 200%.
+However, the stock pays out only 98% of free cash flows, signalling that the dividend is undoubtedly tight, but it should be safe.

-Savaria combines everything a long term income investor wants.
-A monthly dividend that's growing at a rapid pace, a strong track record of dividend payments, and a payout ratio that should enable the stock to maintain its dividend during this economic downturn.
+Savaria combines everything a long-term income investor wants in a dividend-paying stock.
+A monthly dividend that's growing at a rapid pace, a strong track record of dividend payments, and a company that has a growing but stable cash flow.

 Pembina Pipeline (TSX:PPL)